zbchristian/OVMS-Lilygo-based-Module/Readme.md

   - Hardware Version should be 3.1
   - Enable GPIO remapping under `Choose GPIO Mapping`
   - Now a new menu entry appears in `Hardware support` called `File with GPIO mapping`
 	- For the above `sdkconfig`, the default file is `lilygo_tc_v11.h`.
-This works for the Rev B motherboard and Lilygo T-Call V1.1.
-The file is located in the folder `components/gpio_maps`.
+This is valid for the Rev B motherboard and a Lilygo A7670E T-Call V1.1
+	- The GPIO mappings files are located in the folder `components/gpio_maps`
 - Be sure, that the following OVMS components are disabled: MAX7317, external SWCAN, Over-The-Air update, SD card
 - Disable the support for all cars except for the one you are interested in.
-This is required to meet the limited space in the Fash memory for the firmware
+This is required to meet the limited space in the Flash memory for the firmware
-  - For the default `partitions4M.csv`, the available space for the firmware is `0x2f0000 = 2.94MB`
+  - For the default `partitions4M.csv`, the available space for the firmware is `0x2f0000 = 2.94MB`.
+The full firmware requires about 3.4MB.
 - Follow the standard documentation to compile and flash the firmware via USB
 - Alternative GPIO mapping files are available and can be placed in the folder [`components/gpio_maps`](https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3/tree/master/vehicle/OVMS.V3/components/gpio_maps).
-  A Readme is available describing the signal names and how to prepare a mapping file.
+  - A Readme is available describing the signal names and how to prepare a mapping file.
 Each mapping file (should) contains the information for which hardware its suitable.
-- The above limitation for the firmware size can be lifted, by using a modified partition table (`partitions4M_full.csv`) from this repository
+- The above limitation for the firmware size can be lifted, by using a modified partition table ([`partitions4M_full.csv`](https://github.com/zbchristian/OVMS-Lilygo-based-Module/blob/master/partitions4M_full.csv)) from this repository
   - This reduces the `FAT` partition, the storage for the OVMS configuration, from `1MB` to `512kB`, which might cause problems in your setup!